danielver02/ALPS/INSTALL.md

-# A  L  P  S  Arbitrary Linear Plasma Solver
+# A  L  P  S: The Arbitrary Linear Plasma Solver

 These are the install instructions for the ALPS code: the Arbitrary Linear Plasma Solver.